James THOMSON

 Biography contributed by St Francis de Sales College

 James continued to fight for another 3 months, each day with uncertainty and fear lingering around the trenches.
 James experienced pains in his heart and was soon discovered to have a heart rate of over 100 beats per minute.
-James was then transferred to a hospital in Mudros in Greece for assessment.
-They then later shipped James to a hospital in Alexandria Egypt to be later assessed and cared for.
-James was found to of had a heart condition called Cardiac Dilation and later, James found one of his main symptoms to be an immense shortness of breath (Dyspnoea), which is a rather difficult obstacle during a world war.
+James was then transferred to a hospital in Mudros on 15th Sepetmber 1915 for assessment.
+They then later shipped James to a hospital in Alexandria Egypt on the 19th September 1915 to be treated further.
+James was found to have a heart condition called Cardiac Dilation, the main symptoms being immense shortness of breath (Dyspnoea).

 This heart condition was likely caused by the gunshot wound James experienced earlier in the war, giving James the symptoms he experienced with his heart and breath.
-After spending a quite considerable amount of time in the hospital in Alexandria, James was then transferred to Cairo again, where he was looked after for almost a month.
-It was decided that James was medically unfit for war and was going to be sent back to Australia.
+After spending a considerable amount of time in the hospital in Alexandria, James was then transferred to Cairo again, where he was looked after for almost a month.
+It was decided that James was medically unfit for war and was sent back to Australia.
 James’s job was finished, it was time for him to be returned to his home country.
-After three months of travelling on a warship, James smelt that Australian air for the first time in over a year and was officially discharged of war on the 10th of February 1916 into the city of Adelaide.
+After three months of travelling on a warship, James smelt that Australian air for the first time in over a year and was officially discharged of war on the 10th of February 1916.

 Read more...